Scholarships for Education Students

 Applicants must be Massachusetts residents and enrolled in the Program for Teacher Certification.

 The American poet Amy Lowell died in 1925.
 Her will established an annual scholarship to support travel abroad for gifted American-born poets.
 The scholarship is administered by the Trustees under her will at the law firm of Choate, Hall & Stewart in Boston, Massachusetts. http://www.amylowell.org/

 Aspiring Educator Scholarship

 This is the Aspiring Educator Scholarship Program for persons who have chosen this valuable career path.
 Five $1,000 scholarships will be awarded to students currently enrolled in an accredited U.S. college or university and are majoring in a state-approved special education or related service program. http://www.teachers-teachers.com/scholarship/

 This program provides the opportunity for students to spend up to one (1) year abroad in China-studying the Chinese language and other disciplines, experiencing the culture and visiting world-famous historical landmarks.
 Tuition and fees for scholarship recipients will be covered by the Beijing Municipal Education Commission.
-Students may use the scholarships to begin study in China as early as fall 2009.
-Please see the linked handout.
+Students have been able to use the scholarships to begin study in China since fall 2009.